Horsepower...

 ...is HEALING power !

-We are pleased to announce the dates for our 2024 MSU Extension—Oakland County 4H Proud Equestrian Program located at the Bloomfield Open Hunt Club.
+We are pleased to announce the dates for the 2026 BOH-PEP 4-H (MSU Extension-Oakland County 4H) Proud Equestrian Program located at the Bloomfield Open Hunt Club, 405 E. Long Lake Rd at Kensington Rd, Bloomfield Hills, MI 48304

 https://www.canr.msu.edu/resources/michigan_4_h_enrollment